ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 The `conditional-endorsement-series-triple-record` has the following parameters:

-* `condition`: Search criteria applied to the ACS that dermines if the `series` applies.
+* `condition`: Search criteria applied to the ACS that determines if the `series` applies.
 * `series`: A set of selection-addition tuples.

 The `conditional-series-record` has the following parameters: